abdfnx-cemetery/verx/README.md

 # Verx

-verx is a version checker built by python
+verx is a version checker

 ## Install